Zach Sheets

 Composer and Flutes

-As a composer, Zach’s works have been performed in the U.S. and abroad by some of the world’s foremost interpreters of contemporary music.
-In November of 2016 he completed a month-long residency at the Nouvel Ensemble Moderne’s FORUM international des jeunes compositeurs.
-His new work, from cairn terrain, was awarded the 1° prix du jury and the 2016 Lorraine Vaillancourt Prize.
+As a composer himself, Zach’s works have been performed in the U.S. and abroad by some of the world’s foremost interpreters of contemporary music, including the Ensemble InterContemporain, Nouvel Ensemble Moderne, and the International Contemporary Ensemble.
+In November of 2016 he completed a month-long residency with the Nouvel Ensemble Moderne at their renowned FORUM international des jeunes compositeurs, for which his new work, from cairn terrain, was awarded the 1° prix du jury and the 2016 Lorraine Vaillancourt Prize.